Blog

 The result is that most AI follow-up prompts start with a name and a company name, produce a generic draft, and the rep either sends it as-is or abandons it.
 Neither outcome serves the pipeline.

 Habsy is built around the moment of conversation, not the moment of follow-up.
-The idea is simple: if you capture the right context at capture time, the follow-up becomes significantly easier to personalise and significantly more likely to happen on time.
+The idea is simple: capture the right context at capture time, and the follow-up becomes significantly easier to personalise and significantly more likely to happen on time.
+Here is what that looks like in practice.

 Post-interview follow-up is a category where AI assistance is underused.
 Most candidates either skip the thank-you entirely or send a generic one-liner.
 A specific, well-timed follow-up is a differentiator at any level.